Accelerated Bachelor of Science in Nursing Admission

 - Ability to meet all legal requirements for licensure

-- Post-baccalaureate students must complete Area D’s Math 2200 Elementary Statistics and Area F with a grade of C or higher
+- Post-baccalaureate students must complete Area D’s Introduction to Statistics and Area F with a grade of C or higher

-- Post-baccalaureate students will be given credit for completion of Areas A, B, C, D, E, and PE, with the exception of MATH 2200 in Area D and US and Georgia History and Government
+- Post-baccalaureate students will be given credit for completion of Areas A, B, C, D, E, and PE, with the exception of STATS in Area D and US and Georgia History and Government

 - All core courses, including Georgia History, must be completed prior to starting the ABSN curriculum

 - Must be able to meet the Core Performance Standards

 - Clinical agencies utilized by the School of Nursing require criminal background checks and/or drug testing prior to acceptance of the student into clinical facilities.
 Students who do not pass the criminal background check and/or drug test will be unable to attend clinical courses and therefore will be unable to complete their program of study resulting in course failure.
 Any fees or cost associated with background checks and/or drug testing are the responsibility of the student

 - Students who fail out of any nursing program may be considered for readmission to Georgia Southern’s nursing program after a period of 5 years.
 Only one readmission in the nursing program per track is permitted.
 The student must meet all current entry requirements.
 Upon acceptance, the student will be required to complete all nursing courses from the beginning